ELEVATE-Project/documents/src/docusaurus/docs/settingup-mentoringservice.md

 # Mentoring Service

-<PartialExample elevate /> Mentoring Service can be set up on a local system in one of the following ways:
+You can set up the <PartialExample elevate /> Mentoring Service on a local system in one of the following ways:

 * As a [Docker-Compose File (Easiest)](#dockcompose).
 * As a [Dockerized service with local dependencies(Intermediate)](#docklocal).